craftercms/docs/source/developers/developer-workflow/developer-workflow.rst

 7. Once you're satisfied with your entries for your remote repository, click on the **Create** button.
 Once complete we can now connect to the upstream and push the contents of the Sandbox repository to the remote by clicking on the ``Push`` button (button with the up arrow).

    .. image:: /_static/images/developer/dev-cloud-platforms/create-site-then-push-4.png
-      :alt: Remotes screen displaying newly added remote repository to site
+      :alt: Remotes screen displaying newly added remote repository to project
       :width: 90 %
       :align: center

-   **Figure:: Site is created and a remote repository added**
+   **Figure:: Project is created and a remote repository added**

 Step 3: Set up Your Delivery Nodes